Some of your best rides can be under the hot summer sun, but you could be in serious trouble if you’re preparation is not ideal.

 - Protects against the sun.
 You’ll be wearing sunscreen, but it’s also a good idea to buy cycling jerseys and bib shorts that offer UV protection.
 Look for something that offers at least UPF 40 protection.

 Most people forget about head protection because they’re wearing a helmet.
-They forget that their helmet has vents on top for ventilation that, in return, allow the sun to burn you.
+They forget that their helmet has vents on top for ventilation that, in return, allow the sun to burn them.
 You can wear a thin cycling cap that’s light enough to go under the helmet.

 Stay in the shade as much as possible